Distributed Channel Access for Control Over Unknown Memoryless Communication Channels: Distributed Channel Access Mechanism

 which, in accordance with Definition~\ref{def:LMSS}, must be bounded.
 Then, for the second term we obtain \cite[Fact 8.12.28]{Bernstein:2009}

-\TF{which is bounded if $\E\{P_{k|k}\}<\infty$.} In addition, it has been proven that boundedness of $\E\{P_{k|k}\}$ guarantees that the feedback gain $L_\infty$ is stabilizing due to the perfect communication link between the controller and actuators \cite{Schenato:2007}.
-The certainty equivalence principle holds and consequently the control law ensures mean square boundedness of the state estimate and thus boundedness of the first term in \eqref{eq:bounedness}.
-The first and last term of \eqref{eq:bounedness} are non-negative and bounded and thus the stability condition \eqref{eq:LMSS} only depends on the boundedness of $\E\{P_{k|k}\}$.
+which is bounded if $\E\{P_{k|k}\}<\infty$.
+The certainty equivalence principle holds and thus the adopted controller ensures mean square boundedness of the state estimate, which in turn ensures boundedness of the first term in \eqref{eq:bounedness}.
+Since the first and last term of \eqref{eq:bounedness} are non-negative and bounded, the stability condition \eqref{eq:LMSS} only depends on the boundedness of $\E\{P_{k|k}\}$.
 Hence, $x_k$ is Lyapunov stable in the mean square sense if and only if there exists $0< \varphi<\varepsilon$ such that $\tr\left(\E\{P_{k|k}\}\right)<\varphi$. \end{proof}

-As a result of Lemma~\ref{lemma:bcov}, stability of the WNCS under the proposed channel access scheme can be guaranteed as long as for all $i\in\mathcal{N}$, there exists $0<\varphi_i<\infty$ such that $\tr\left(\E\{P_{i,k|k}\}\right)<\varphi_i$. \TF{To this end, we exploit the fact that the number of consecutive packet dropouts determines the error covariance at the estimator, i.e.,
+As a result of Lemma~\ref{lemma:bcov}, stability of the WNCS under the proposed channel access scheme can be guaranteed as long as for all $i\in\mathcal{N}$, there exists $0<\varphi_i<\infty$ such that $\tr\left(\E\{P_{i,k|k}\}\right)<\varphi_i$.
+To this end, we exploit the fact that the number of consecutive packet dropouts determines the error covariance at the estimator, i.e.,

 where $\sum_{c=1}^{0} \triangleq 0$.
 By showing that the process $t_{i,k}$ is an ergodic Markov chain, its stationary distribution can be utilized to determine the boundedness of $\E\{P_{i,k|k}\}$.
-We first demonstrate how the Markov chain can be constructed and analyzed, through an illustrative example, and subsequently derive the stability conditions.}
+We first demonstrate how the Markov chain can be constructed and analyzed, through an illustrative example, and subsequently derive the stability conditions.